Valorant Masters Bangkok 2025

-The 2025 Valorant Champions Tour: Bangkok Masters, also known as Valorant Masters Bangkok 2025, was a global tournament organized by Riot Games for the first-person shooter game Valorant as part of the Valorant Champions Tour 2025 competitive season.
+Valorant Masters Bangkok 2025 was a global tournament organized by Riot Games for the first-person shooter game Valorant as part of the Valorant Champions Tour 2025 competitive season.
 The tournament was held from February 20 to March 2 in Bangkok, Thailand, at UOB Live.

 Pacific team T1 defeated Americas team G2 Esports in the grand finals to win their first international Valorant event, as well as the region's second Masters title.

-Before the grand finals, an exhibition match was held to showcase Waylay, the game's 28th agent and eighth Duelist.
-Team Thailand defeated Team International 13-9 in this match.

 Qualification

-The winner (seed 1) and the runner-up (seed 2) from all four International Leagues' kickoff stages qualified for the event.
+The winner (seed 1) and the runner-up (seed 2) in kickoff stages from three International Leagues (Americas, EMEA, Pacific) and China League qualified for the event.